 In a typical two-stage bourbon or rye distillation, they can be controlled especially in the doubling stage, where a doubler or pot still is used to “polish” the spirit and raise the ABV by about 10 proof points.

 Indeed around the year 1900 CC was marketed at various times between five and seven years old, reflecting the demands of current inventory.
+So the age has never been exactly fixed, the brand operates more within a certain range and no doubt must meet a fixed organoleptic profile.

 As to why bourbon and straight rye did not develop (or survive) in Canada, there could be many answers.
-We have a much smaller population than the U.S. The market for straight whiskey – always relatively small even in the U.S. – vodka outsells all whiskey categories – may not have been large enough in Canada to support production here.
+We have a much smaller population than the U.S. The market for straight whiskey – always relatively small even in the U.S. – vodka today outsells all whiskey categories – may not have been large enough to support production here.

 In terms of the future though, and see these recent figures from the Distilled Spirits Council, Canadian whisky will encounter more competition from bourbon and straight rye.
 It used to outsell them, but not at present.